 This course is an introductory study of the control devices and methods used in industry for the control and transmission of information pertaining to process variables.
-This study includes an the fundamental concepts of pressure, force, weight, motion, liquid level, fluid flow and temperature.
+This study includes an introduction to instrumentation and control mathematics.
+This course also provides instruction in the fundamental concepts of pressure, force, weight, motion, liquid level, fluid flow and temperature.